-To advocate, promote and practice safe and environmentally responsible travel to the Antarctic.
+To advocate and promote the practice of safe and environmentally responsible travel to the Antarctic.

-To circulate, promote and follow the General Guidelines for Visitors to the Antarctic as adopted by the Antarctic Treaty Consultative Parties under Resolution 3 (2011) and Guidance for Those Organising and Conducting Tourism and Non-governmental Activities in the Antarctic, as adopted by the Antarctic Treaty Consultative Parties under Recommendation XVIII-1 (1994).
+To circulate and promote the General Guidelines for Visitors to the Antarctic as adopted by the Antarctic Treaty Consultative Parties under Resolution 3 (2011) and Guidance for Those Organising and Conducting Tourism and Non-governmental Activities in the Antarctic, as adopted by the Antarctic Treaty Consultative Parties under Recommendation XVIII-1 (1994).

-To operate within the parameters of the Antarctic Treaty System, including the Antarctic Treaty and the Protocol on Environmental Protection to the Antarctic Treaty, as well as IMO Conventions and similar international and national laws and agreements.
+To advocate and promote operation by the Membership within the parameters of the Antarctic Treaty System, including the Antarctic Treaty and the Protocol on Environmental Protection to the Antarctic Treaty, as well as IMO Conventions and similar international and national laws and agreements.

 Members subscribe to the principle that their planned activities will have no more than a minor or transitory impact on the Antarctic environment.

-To foster cooperation among its members and provide a forum for the international, private-sector travel industry to share expertise and opinions and to uphold the highest standards.
+To foster cooperation among its members and provide a forum for the international, private-sector travel industry to share expertise, opinions, and best practices.